 Reimagining a New Normal

-by Zaakir Essa, Amani Fellow in 2017, from India.
+by Zaakir Essa, Amani Fellow from South Africa.

 Unprecedented.
 I never thought I would ever hate a word as much as I have come to hate ‘unprecedented.’
 An unprecedented virus leads to an unprecedented worldwide shutdown and unprecedented time of economic and social hardship.
 Unprecedented ways of socializing, interacting and traveling.
 But, the unprecedented is soon going to become the new normal and what excites me is that we have a chance to mold a new world, a better world.
 And who better to speak about imagining a new world than three panelists that have led, dare I say it, pretty unprecedented lives.

 Edgard Gouveia, from Brazil, went from playing professional volleyball to rejoicing in design through architecture, before dedicating his life to activism through game design.
 Jewel Kilcher, from the USA, spent her adolescent years singing for hours every day in bars and living out of her car before becoming a Grammy-nominated, best-selling artist.
 Now, Jewel runs a non-profit for at-risk youth.
 Simon Cohen, from the UK, was a businessman who gave away his thriving communications business to pursue social change after being influenced by the likes of the Dalai Lama.
 Finally, the panel was moderated by Geraldine Hepp, from Germany, who has traveled the world delivering and facilitating leadership training to changemakers from 60 countries.
 I find it amazing that the internet can bring us all together like this, it was sort of like getting a seat at a bar with the most interesting people in the world, people that have experience in imagining new normals.